atomist-skills/keep-a-changelog-skill/README.md

 The changelog file follows the [Keep A Changelog](https://keepachangelog.com) conventions.

+As a reference, this [`CHANGELOG.md`](https://github.com/atomist-skills/keep-a-changelog-skill/blob/master/CHANGELOG.md) file is managed by this skill.
+Querying for the [list of issues and pull requests](https://github.com/atomist-skills/keep-a-changelog-skill/issues?q=-no%3Alabels) demonstrates how we use labels to maintain the changelog.

 Applying the `changelog:added` label to an issue or pull request will add a corresponding entry to the _Added_ section of the changelog when the issue or pull request gets closed. _Keep A Changelog_ suggests the following categories of entries which this skill supports via corresponding labels or commit markers: